If you’re looking to quickly and successfully start a virtual assistant business from home, keep reading!

-I went to college and received a Bachelor’s of Science in Psychology.
-For my finance career, I had to study and pass really hard tests like the Series 7 and 66.
+I went to college and received a Bachelor of Science in Psychology.
+For my finance career, I had to study and pass tough tests like Series 7 and 66.
 I’ve also had loads of training when it comes to sales and marketing, personal finance, etc.

 But that was all “on the job.”

 I wasn’t a journalism major.
 And I don’t think I took one single marketing class in college (in hindsight, that would have been useful!).